-Child-on-child abuse is any form of physical, sexual, emotional and financial abuse, and coercive control exercised between children, and within children's relationships (both intimate and non-intimate), friendships, and wider peer associations.
+Peer on peer abuse is any form of physical, sexual, emotional and financial abuse, and coercive control exercised between children, and within children's relationships (both intimate and non-intimate), friendships, and wider peer associations.
 It can take various forms.
-Online child-on-child abuse is any form of child-on-child abuse with a digital element.
+Online peer on peer abuse is any form of peer on peer abuse with a digital element.